artodeschini/JavaCodingChallenges/src/main/java/org/todeschini/easy/Exercise010.md

 ## Requirements

-1. The function nthFibonacci should be defined in the Exercise class.
+1. The function nthFibonacci should be defined in the Exercise010 class.
 2. The function nthFibonacci should return a long, the nth Fibonacci number.

 Input: An integer n (0 ≤ n ≤ 50).